davidmreed/davidmreed.github.io/_drafts/on-not-writing-bad-exception-handlers.md

  2. The logic fails to handle a potential data state.
  3. The logic fails to guard against an issue in some external component upon which it relies.

 When such exceptions occur, your code is no longer in a position to guarantee to the user that their data will be complete, consistent, and correct after it is saved to the database.
-Suppressing those exceptions by catching them and writing them to the debug log - where no one in production is likely to see them - allows the transaction to complete successfully, even though an unknown failure has occurred.
+Suppressing those exceptions by catching them and writing them to the debug log - where no one in production is likely to see them - allows the transaction to complete successfully, even though an unknown failure has occurred and the results can no longer be reasoned about.

 That's _really, really bad_.
 Swallowing exceptions can cause loss of data, corruption of data, desynchronization between Salesforce and integrated external systems, violation of expected invariants in your data, and more and more failures downstream as the application and its users continue to interact with the damaged data set.

-Swallowing exceptions violates user trust and creates subtle, difficult-to-debug problems that often manifest in real-world usage but evade unit tests - which may show a false positive because exceptions are suppressed! - and simple user acceptance testing. **Don't use this pattern**.
+Swallowing exceptions violates user trust and creates subtle, difficult-to-debug problems that often manifest in real-world usage but evade some unit tests - which may show a false positive because exceptions are suppressed! - and simple user acceptance testing. **Don't use this pattern**.

 ## A Brief Word on Writing Good Exception Handlers